The best hiking shoes 2024: trail-friendly shoes for all seasons

 (Image credit: Future)

-The best hiking shoes are a great option if you're venturing to warmer climes this winter, or simple want a lightweight option for your backcountry adventures.
+The best hiking shoes are a great option if you're hiking in warmer climes, or simple want a lightweight option for your backcountry adventures.

 Of course, lower cut footwear doesn't offer the same protection or warmth as the best hiking boots, but that doesn't make it a bad choice.
 Sometimes you just want a lighter shoe, or to enjoy the flexibility that comes when your ankles aren't encased in layers of padding.